KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 	* - Instance
 	  - The Instance is an object that allows your app to communicate with a Runtime.
 You'll ask OpenXR to create an Instance when initializing XR support in your app.
 	* - Graphics
 	  - OpenXR usually needs to connect to a graphics API, in order to permit rendering of headset views for example.
-Which Graphics API's are supported depends on the Runtime.
+Which Graphics APIs are supported depends on the Runtime.
 	* - Input
 	  - The OpenXR Input System allows apps to query what inputs are available.
 These can then be bound to Actions or Poses, so the app knows what the user is doing.